maarjaosi/hdDglm/README.md

 # hddglm
-High-Dimensional Dynamic Generalized Linear Models in R
+High Dimensional Dynamic Generalized Linear Models in R

 You can install the package by downloading the file "hddglm.zip" and running